-On Mondays, Tuesdays, and Wednesdays, we're located in the North 3rd Floor Common Room.
-On Sundays, we're located in the 1st Floor Classroom.
+We're located in the North 3rd Floor Common Room.

 The Writing Center is pleased to provide both one-on-one and small-group assistance to residents of Campus Village at Auraria.
 Students making appointments for the Campus Village Center should select 'Campus Village' from the dropdown menu of our online scheduler

 .
 Students can make 25-minute or 50-minute appointments.

 • Appointments are strongly encouraged.
 Walk-ins are allowed but are subject to availability.